nokia/krm-functions-catalog/documentation/content/en/function-catalog/set-labels/v0.1/_index.md

 tags: "mutator"
 weight: 4
 description: |
-   The `set-labels` function adds a list of labels to all resources.
-It's a common
+   Add a list of labels to all resources
 menu:
   main:
     parent: "Function Catalog"
 ---

-# set-labels

 {{< listversions >}}

 {{< listexamples >}}